CurtisNewbie/jvisual-notes/README.md

 # JVisualVM Notes

-To remotely connected to a JVM application using JVisualVM, add following arguments:
+To remotely connect to a JVM application using JVisualVM, add following arguments:

 ```
 java \